François Truffaut: Thrillers and Stolen Kisses

 Stolen Kisses (1968) was a continuation of the Antoine Doinel Cycle starring Claude Jade as Antoine's fiancée and later wife Christine Darbon.
 During its filming Truffaut fell in love with Jade and was briefly engaged to her.
 It was a big hit on the international art circuit.
-A short time later Jade made her Hollywood debut in Hitchcock's Topaz.
+A short time later, Jade made her Hollywood debut in Hitchcock's Topaz.

 Truffaut worked on projects with varied subjects.
-The Bride Wore Black (1968), a brutal tale of revenge, is a stylish homage to the films of Alfred Hitchcock (once again starring Moreau).
+The Bride Wore Black (1968), a brutal tale of revenge, is a stylish homage to the films of Hitchcock, once again starring Moreau.
 Mississippi Mermaid (1969), with Catherine Deneuve and Jean-Paul Belmondo, is an identity-bending romantic thriller.
 Both films are based on novels by Cornell Woolrich.

-The Wild Child (1970) included Truffaut's acting debut in the lead role of 18th-century physician Jean Marc Gaspard Itard.
+The Wild Child (1970) included Truffaut's acting debut in the lead role of 18th-century physician Jean Marc Gaspard Itard, who treated the feral child Victor of Aveyron.

 Doinel marries Christine

 Bed and Board (1970) was another Antoine Doinel film, also with Jade, now Léaud's on-screen-wife.

-Two English Girls (1971) is the female reflection of the same love story as "Jules et Jim".
-It is based on a story by Henri-Pierre Roché, who wrote Jules and Jim, about a man who falls equally in love with two sisters, and their love affair over a period of years.
+Two English Girls (1971), a story of "Proust and the Brontë sisters" is the female reflection of the love story in "Jules et Jim".
+It is based on a story by Roché, who wrote Jules and Jim, about a man who falls equally in love with two sisters, and their love affair over a period of years.

-Such a Gorgeous Kid Like Me (1972) was a screwball comedy that was not well received.
+Such a Gorgeous Kid Like Me (1972) was a screwball comedy.

 Day for Night

-Day for Night won Truffaut a Best Foreign Film Oscar.
-The film is probably his most reflective work.
-It is the story of a film crew trying to finish a film while dealing with the personal and professional problems that accompany making a movie.
-Truffaut plays the director of the fictional film being made.
-This film features scenes from his previous films.
-It is considered his best film since his earliest work.
-Time magazine placed it on its list of 100 Best Films of the Century (along with The 400 Blows).
+Day for Night won Truffaut an Academy Award for Best Foreign Language Film.
+It is probably his most reflective work, telling the story of a film crew trying to finish a film while dealing with the personal and professional problems that accompany making a movie.
+Truffaut plays the director of the film-within-the film, Meet Pamela.
+Day For Night features scenes from his previous films.
+It is considered his best film since his early work.
+Thomson notes "the pleasure with all cinema's tricks and the way it makes them clear to a lay audience."
+Time magazine placed it on its list of 100 Best Films of the Century, with Schickel writing: "Truffaut perfectly captures the romance and hysteria, the guiding obsessions, the lunatic distractions and the desperate improvisations of a company shooting a film, which may not be as great as they delude themselves into thinking it is."

 In 1975, Truffaut gained more notoriety with The Story of Adèle H.; Isabelle Adjani in the title role earned a nomination for an Academy Award for Best Actress.
-His 1976 film Small Change was nominated for the Golden Globe Award for Best Foreign Language Film.
+Small Change (1976) was nominated for the Golden Globe Award for Best Foreign Language Film.